Renault ZOE hatchback review

 The ZOE is extremely quiet and smooth to drive, and offers a more relaxing driving experience than conventionally-engined cars.
 The power from the electric motor is available from standstill, and the lack of a traditional gearbox makes for seamless progress and brisk acceleration, especially around town.
 The ZOE is also able to keep up with motorway traffic without difficulty, particularly with the more powerful R135 motor fitted.
 If you accept the limitations around range and charging, it should be no harder to live with and drive than a normal supermini.

 It scored five stars for safety when it was originally tested by Euro NCAP in 2013 but a retest in 2021 saw the score revised to zero stars.
 Renault has taken away some of the ZOE’s airbags, which means there’s less protection for the driver and passengers.
-It was also criticised for lane-keeping assist not being fitted as standard, although this seems harsh as it’s available on Iconic and GT Edition trims.
+It was also criticised for lane-keeping assist not being fitted as standard.

 Although petrol and diesel rivals have an advantage in terms of price and range, the ZOE still offers one of the best packages we’ve yet seen to tempt motorists away from fossil-fuelled cars.
 It’s comfortable, fun to drive and, with increased-range versions available, flexible to use.
 In the light of its all-round competence, it looks like the electric revolution is overcoming resistance.
 Its new safety rating is the only real negative point.